Leader of the Ontario Liberal Party

 - Week of June 25, 2021

 Steven is a first-generation Canadian – the son of a Scottish mother and an Italian father.
 His parents came to Canada looking for opportunity, and they found it.
 Steven wants to build an Ontario where genuine opportunity is real for everyone, where both entrepreneurs and workers can thrive, and individual success is only limited by talent, effort, and dedication.

-He lives in Vaughan with his wife and their two daughters – and their dog Hunter.
+He lives in Vaughan with his wife and their two daughters – and their dogs Hunter and Sammy.

 Steven Del Duca has been an active Liberal since he was 15.
 His roots in the party run deep.

 He has been hard at work for 30 years as a local campaign volunteer, a riding president, a campus club president, a political staffer, a campaign manager, an Executive Council Member, a candidate, an MPP, and a Cabinet Minister.